neodaoist/guilds888/README.md

 - An address that owns all 8 common GUILD moments of a Style can MELT into 1 uncommon GUILD moment strip
 - An address that owns all 64 audio-emotional moments can MELT into 1 rare MOSAIC moment sheet
 - An address that owns all 512 audio-emotional moments can MELT into the 1/1 ultrarare CUBE
-- MELTABLE mechanic is bidirectional — singles can be MELTED into composite, composite can be UNMELTED into singles
+- MELTABLE mechanism is bidirectional — singles can be MELTED into composite, composite can be UNMELTED into singles

 [snapshot of contract]

 ## The Experience

-1. [x] MINT the 8x8x8 CUBE on Sound.xyz
+1. [x] MINT the initial 8x8x8 CUBE on Sound.xyz
 2. [x] UNMELT the CUBE into 512 audio-emotional moments
 3. [x] MELT a couple few moment strips and mosaics
 4. [x] List the remaining moments for .000888 ETH